FIT4Software/mip-frontend-starting-point/README.md

 ## Style

 To change the default theme of the project you should change the configuration on the file `theme.config.json`, this will automatically affect `Antdesign` and `TailwindCSS`

+## Troubleshooting

+### Type-Errors:

+In case you get an error like:

+    Cannot find type definition file for 'node'.
+    The file is in the program because:
+    Entry point of type library 'node' specified in compilerOptionsts JSON schema for the TypeScript compiler's configuration file

+We strongly suggest to run the next command inside of the project: `npm i --save @types/node`